Trump rejects Dr. Anthony Fauci’s explanation for continuing coronavirus surge: ‘Wrong!’

 “If you look at what’s going on in this country, I just don’t understand why we’re not doing that,” Dr. Fauci said then.
 “We really should be.”

-Worldwide, more than 17.6 million of the planet’s approximately 7.8 billion inhabitants have tested positive for COVID-19, according to Johns Hopkins.
+Worldwide, more than 17.6 million of the planet’s approximately 7.8 billion human inhabitants have tested positive for COVID-19, according to Johns Hopkins.
 More than 680,000 have died and over 10.3 million have recovered, according to the university.

 Sign up for Daily Newsletters